 By evaluating your cash flows, you should find historical results to base your budgeting on.
 Your balance sheet provides a good picture of where your finances stand at any given time.
 As you manage and measure cash flows, it’s important to establish a forecast of what is expected to occur with sales in the upcoming months and quarters.

 A short-term forecast will provide valuable insight into how much working capital you may have in the upcoming months.

 Many companies even with strong sales struggle to manage day-to-day cash flows.
 Over the course of their lifecycle, most businesses will in time seek some type of financing to operate more efficiently or reach new growth objectives.

 There are many forms of financing a company can choose from.
 With traditional lending, creditworthiness will be highly scrutinized when applying for small business loans, business credit cards and lines of credit.
-A business that has good sales but may not have the best credit can consider alternative financing options that base funding amounts more on revenues, then credit.
+A business that has good sales but may not have the best credit can consider alternative financing options from CFG Merchant Solutions that base funding amounts more on revenues, then credit.